The Robert Half Business Partnering Report is an independent report on the expanding role of finance teams in the UK.

 Each part of the series includes information from our independent research, insights from both senior leadership and SME organisations as well as case studies of business partnering in practice.

 Surveying 1,000 Finance Directors across the UK and Europe, the report is independently researched and covers 3 distinct areas:

 The first of three in the series, we take a look at how business partnering supports a business, and gauge the progress that companies in the UK and their European counterparts have made in developing finance business partnerships.
 It reviews how the finance team has transformed and the drivers for business partnering as well as including a view from an SME perspective and a case study from Edwards, a Nasdaq-listed vacuum pump producer.

 In the second part of the series, we address the skills gap as the expanding role of finance has required new competencies that many companies currently lack, and the challenges faced around talent management.
 We look at the skills required to enable effective business partnering and how companies are prioritising their talent pipeline.
 Case studies from Astra Zeneca and Henkel highlight how companies are developing staff.

 In the final part of the series, we examine business partnering in action, including the organisational changes that are required to enable business partnering to flourish and the strategies organisations have adopted to overcome existing barriers.
 Carson Wagonlit provide a case study on how business partners work in practice plus we’ve included 5 steps to get your started in business partnering.

 The Robert Half Management Resources report, written in collaboration with Longitude Research, is based on a survey of 1,000 group or divisional finance directors, spread evenly between the UK, France, Belgium, Germany and the Netherlands.
 In addition to the survey, we conducted 16 in-depth interviews with financial professionals and experts.

-To discuss how you can address the challenges identified in the report, please contact one of our experienced consultants on 08705 329 635.
+To discuss how you can address the challenges identified in the report, please contact one of our experienced consultants at our local offices.